Some experts estimate that you have an initial 15 seconds – maybe 20 – to hook and hold your audience for your business presentation.

 With this provocative line, you create a desire in your audience to hear what comes next.
 The next sentence . . . and the next . . . until you are deep into your presentation and your audience is with you stride-for-stride.

-“Thank you, thank you, thank you very much . . .”
+“Thank you, thank you so very much . . .”

 But they must step off with you from the beginning.
 You get them to step off with you by blasting into the mind.
 You don’t blast into the mind with a stock opening like this: